When the time comes

 End-of-life decisions are the hardest decisions we make as pet owners.
 It is equally a “gift” that we can give to a pet who is experiencing unmanageable pain or suffering.
 When a family is working hard to manage a pet’s illness or injury it is very difficult to switch gears from improving quality of life to preparing for quality of death.

 Often times what paralyzes a pet owner’s decision is the guilt and anxiety over the final car ride, the steel exam table, or the the hated veterinary experience (from the pet’s perspective).
-In home pet euthanasia provides a quiet private way to give your pet and family (including other pets) the time and space to say a dignified goodbye.
+At home pet euthanasia provides a quiet private way to give your pet and family (including other pets) the time and space to say a dignified goodbye.

-In-Home Pet Euthanasia Process: What To Expect and How to Prepare
+At Home Pet Euthanasia Process: What To Expect and How to Prepare

 Each pet and family is unique.
 Each situation has its own personal story and set of circumstances.
 The more information you share with me, the better I can tailor the experience to be the most peaceful.
 We offer initial 30 minute phone consultations for free.
 If you need more time we can arrange for additional phone time for an hourly fee of $150.